 Dubai, United Arab Emirates

 A newcomer on the horse-racing scene, the Dubai World Cup first put the United Arab Emirates on the horseracing map in 1996 with its inaugural race at the Meydan Racecourse.
 It's the richest horse race in the world with a purse of $10 million for the lucky winner.
-The new Meydan Racecourse opened in 2010 alongside the Jumeirah Meydan Hotel so you can watch the race from the swanky grandstand or from the comfort of an extravagant room or suite at the world's first track-side hotel.
+The new Meydan Racecourse opened in 2010 alongside The Meydan Hotel so you can watch the race from the swanky grandstand or from the comfort of an extravagant room or suite at the world's first track-side hotel.

 The Grand National

 The Grand National in Aintree, England, offers a different kind of horse-racing experience with a pack of horses competing along a 4-mile course studded with 30 fences.
 This National Hunt horse race, a style popular in France and the United Kingdom, takes place on a Saturday in early April.
 The drama is spread out over 3 days while spectators gather in the grandstands and all-inclusive restaurants to watch the winning horse pass through the finish line after jumping the last obstacle along the Steeplechase.